vhaghani26/epigenerate/README.md

 	scp -r my_dir username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever

-Of course, you can also `scp` stuff from epigenerate back to your personal computer.
+Of course, you can also `scp` files or folders from epigenerate back to your personal computer.

 	scp -r username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever .